-The JAC is required to hold a minimum of six meetings per year to exercise its functions.
+Each advisory committee is required to hold a minimum of three meetings per year and a maximum of four to exercise its functions.

-Two face-to-face meetings are permitted per calendar year with all subsequent meetings to be held via teleconference/videoconference.
+One face-to-face meeting is permitted per calendar year with all subsequent meetings to be held via teleconference/videoconference.
 Face-to-face meetings are scheduled to facilitate cross advisory committee engagement.
 Members are encouraged to attend their local Agency Office to attend meetings via videoconference where feasible.